hkorhola/aws-demo-rekognition/README.md

 # aws-rekognition-demo
-Demo Ruby app for AWS image recognition service
+Demo Ruby app for AWS image recognition service.

 ## How to use